DJPR Victorian Medical Research Acceleration Fund (VMRAF) & mRNA VMRAF

 Melbourne Law School (law-research@unimelb.edu.au)

-Register for an account and complete the draft application in DJPR application portal.
-Select "View as PDF" within your application and email a complete draft application that is review ready (including supporting documents), along with fully signed co-investment form (if requesting cash co-contribution from UoM) and completed UoM Research Costing and Pricing Tool to RGCF - Health and Medical Grants Team by 10am Thursday 17 November 2022.
+Register for an account and complete the draft application in sponsor application portal.
+Select "View as PDF" within your application and email a complete draft application that is review ready (including supporting documents), along with fully signed co-investment form (if requesting cash co-contribution from UoM) and completed UoM Research Costing and Pricing Tool to RGCF - Health and Medical Grants Team by 10am Monday 27 November 2023.

 Once RIC have confirmed your application is compliant, RIC will arrange for DVCR signature on the Letter of Support and return it to you prior to the submission deadline.
-You will then upload all supporting documentations and submit application in DJPR portal by 4pm Tuesday 22 November 2022.
-If a submission confirmation email with the final application attached is received, please forward this to RGCF - Health and Medical Grants Team.
+You will then upload all supporting documentations and submit application in DJSIR portal by 4pm Friday 1 December 2023.
+Once submitted, forward your submission confirmation email with the final application attached to RGCF - Health and Medical Grants Team.

 Supporting documents